 Skip Gianopulos: Thanks for having me.

 David Hirsch: Okay.
 So, sadly, we both lost our dads a few months ago.
-Uh, so my condolences again to you.
-And, uh, I remember attending your dad’s Memorial service, or, you know, wake.
-And I was like, Oh my God, I’ve never seen so many people at a wake before.
+So my condolences again to you.
+And I remember attending your dad’s memorial service, or wake.
+And I was like, “Oh, my God, I’ve never seen so many people at a wake before.”
 I mean, people were literally lined up out the door.
 And it took like hours to get through the receiving line.
-Um, and he was a doctor, so he touched a lot of people’s lives.
+He was a doctor, so he touched a lot of people’s lives.
 So I’m sort of curious to know what influence that he had on your life.

-Skip Gianopulos: Well, uh, yes, he was, uh, had a huge circle of influence or something like over a thousand people that signed that guest book.
-And uh, apologies for how long you had to wait in that line.
-I understand it was close to three, three hours or so.
+Skip Gianopulos: Well, yes, he had a huge circle of influence, and something like over a thousand people signed that guest book.
+And apologies for how long you had to wait in that line.
+I understand it was close to three hours or so.

-Skip Gianopulos: I used to know people.
-Um, but yeah, he was always focused on helping other people, and that’s kind of the environment that I grew up in.
-Uh, incidentally, he did talk me out of getting into medical, uh, medical business or medical practice.
-Um, he saw the socialism of, uh, the whole profession.
-Uh, going in a way that he didn’t think was, was overall good for medicine.
-And he saw that, uh, is, is way early, but, uh, he kind of steered me away from medicine, but ultimately did wind up in a profession that is.
-What I consider a helping profession, helping people navigate through their own financial affairs.
+Skip Gianopulos: It pays to know people.
+But yeah, he was always focused on helping other people, and that’s kind of the environment that I grew up in.
+Incidentally, he did talk me out of getting into the medical business or medical practice.
+He saw the socialism of the whole profession going in a way that he didn’t think was overall good for medicine.
+And he saw that way early, so he kind of steered me away from medicine.
+But ultimately I did wind up in a profession that is what I consider a helping profession, helping people navigate through their own financial affairs.

-David Hirsch: So, um, I don’t think we’ve ever talked about, uh, your grandpas, did they play a role in your life?
+David Hirsch: So, I don’t think we’ve ever talked about your grandpas.
+Did they play a role in your life?
 Did you get to know them as adults?

-Skip Gianopulos: You know, I really didn’t.
-They were, um.
-They both married younger women and they married at older ages, so they were not engaged at all in my life as a growing up.
+Skip Gianopulos: I really didn’t.
+They both married younger women, and they married at older ages, so they were not engaged at all in my life a growing up.

-David Hirsch: Where there another, uh, father influencers, um, other than your dad then?
+David Hirsch: Where there any other father influencers, other than your dad then?